 What Happens If There's a Violation

-If the investigator finds a violation, they will send the employer a Notice of Violation with the decision and proposed settlement.
+If the Department determines there has been a violation, they will send the employer a Notice of Violation with the Determination and recommended restitution.
 The employer has the choice to:

-- Accept the violation and settlement.
-Employer will pay any proposed wages, fines, and corrections within 15 days of the notice of violation and send verification to the City.
+- Accept the violation and pay the recommended restitution.
+Employer will pay proposed back pay and liquidated damages, if any, within 15 days of the notice of violation and send proof of payment to the City.